mace-cream/slurm-test-env/debian_port.md

-# How to port new software to old system?
+# How to port new software to old system -- Build Slurm 18.08 on Debian Jessie

 Suppose you are using debian 8.
 The default version of slurm is only 14, which is too old.
 To use a newer version, you can download the source code from the official website of slurm and build from source code.
 Then you can install it.
 This procedure is ok but it has two problems: